-MCE101 - INTRODUCTION TO ROBOTICS - 4 credits
+MCE101 - INTRODUCTION TO ROBOTICS - 1credit

 This is an introductory course on robotics.
 Students are expected to build and program simple robots by utilizing the VEX robotic platform hardware as a prototype, and using them to conduct experiments demonstrating physics and mechanical properties.
-Topics covered include robotic chassis and drive chain construction, wireless control and robotics system design, basic robotic programming and robot dynamics, sensors, robotic arms and end effectors as well as fundamentals of industrial robotic arms.
+Topics covered include robotic chassis and drive chain construction, remote control and robotics system design, basic robotic programming, sensors, robotic arms and end effectors.